Skip to content

 8. Take a ferry on Komani Lake

-To get there, most visitors take a bus from Shkoder to Komani, where they can board the ferry that departs twice a day for Firenze.
-After the ferry ride, a shuttle bus can take you to Valbone, where you can hike to Theth before returning to Shkoder by bus, usually taking around 2-3 days, although this itinerary can also be done in reverse order.
+Most visitors take a bus from Shkoder to Komani, where they can board the ferry that departs twice daily for Firenze.
+After the ferry ride, a shuttle bus can take you to Valbone, where you can hike to Theth before returning to Shkoder by bus, usually taking around 2-3 days.
+However, this itinerary can also be done in reverse order.

 9. Visit a Blue Eye near Theth

-Albania features two Blue Eyes, with one being close to Gijrokaster and another one near Theth.
-However, if you have to choose just one, I highly recommend visiting the Theth Blue Eye.
+Albania features two Blue Eyes, one near Gijrokaster and another near Theth.
+However, I highly recommend visiting the Theth Blue Eye if you have to choose just one.

 The Theth Blue Eye is approximately 10 km from the heart of Theth village and is accessible on foot, taking roughly 2 hours each way.
-Alternatively, if you are tired after a long hike, several taxis are operating between two hotspots.
+Alternatively, several taxis operate between two hotspots if you are tired after a long hike.

 Where to stay in Theth: Bujtina Terthorja